I like to give people dating tips that I've learned the hard way.

 - Set the stage for the next date by bringing up and taking note of common interests.

 Pick something that both you and her might enjoy, and then suggest doing that.
 Keep exact dates and times nebulous because that will provide the platform for the next phone call.
-Conceptually, you want to progress from "calling her up to go on another date" to "call her up to see each other again like we planned because we really enjoy each other's company" as quickly (but NATURALLY!) as possible.
+Conceptually, you want to progress from "calling her up to go on another date" to "calling her up to see each other again like we planned because we really enjoy each other's company" as quickly (but naturally!) as possible.

 7. Do Something Else Besides Going to a Movie

 Most of society tells young men that if a girl agrees to go out with him, he should feel lucky.
 I reject this belief.
 Who you spend your time with should matter just as much to you as it does to her, and I don't think sitting in front of a movie for two and a half hours, not talking, poses the best opportunity to get to know someone.
-Dinner, while more intimate, brings up all sorts of questions about who pays, formality and generally carries more meaning than you may initially want to portray.
+Dinner, while more intimate, brings up all sorts of questions about who pays, formality, and generally carries more meaning than you may initially want to portray.
 I suggest the "weekend afternoon coffee date."

 Pick a corner at your local coffee shop, sit down, and get to know each other.
 Who pays probably won't even come up because normally you buy your drink/snack before you sit down and it costs so little that no one would call you a cheapskate for letting her pay her own way.
 If the date goes poorly, your pocketbook will still come out intact.

-However, in preparation for the date to go well, I suggest going to a coffee shop/bookstore/music store combo, that allows you to naturally progress the date to shopping (there's that multiple mini-date concept again) giving an opportunity to discern whether or not she has good taste in music.
+However, in preparation for the date to go well, I suggest going to a coffee shop/bookstore/music store combo, that allows you to naturally progress the date to shopping (there's that multiple mini-date concepts again) giving an opportunity to discern whether or not she has good taste in music.
 I mean, as much as I love movies and I love the movie date, I definitely think you should keep that tool in the chest for later.

 Okay, that's it.
 Good luck!